storybookjs/react-native/addons/docs/docs/mdx.md

 [MDX](https://mdxjs.com/) is a standard file format that combines Markdown with JSX.
 This means you can use Markdown’s terse syntax (such as `# heading`) for your documentation, and freely embed JSX component blocks at any point in the file.

-MDX-Flavored CSF includes a collection of components called **"Doc Blocks"**, that allow Storybook to translate MDX files into storybook stories.
+MDX-flavored [Component Story Format (CSF)](https://medium.com/storybookjs/component-story-format-66f4c32366df) includes a collection of components called **"Doc Blocks"**, that allow Storybook to translate MDX files into storybook stories.
 MDX-defined stories are identical to regular Storybook stories, so they can be used with Storybook's entire ecosystem of addons and view layers.

-For example, here's the story from `Checkbox` example above, rewritten in Storybook's [Component Story Format (CSF)](https://medium.com/storybookjs/component-story-format-66f4c32366df):
+For example, here's the story from `Checkbox` example above, rewritten in CSF:

 ```js
 import React from 'react';